mapsync/irvine-advisory2/site/content/post/boil-water-advisories-lifted.md

 ---
-title: Boil Water Advisories LIFTED!
+title: BOIL WATER ADVISORY!
-draft: false
+draft: true
-date: 2020-08-20T15:17:15.756Z
+date: 2020-09-09T14:22:02.430Z
-description: Boil water advisories for Irvine Municipal Utilities have been LIFTED!
+description: Boil water advisory has been issued for Irvine Municipal Utilities customers!
-image: /img/lifted-1-.jpg
+image: /img/download.jpg
 ---
-If you are a customer of the Irvine Municipal Utilities, it is no longer necessary for you to boil your water.
-Samples were taken in various locations in the affected areas, tested by an independent lab, and reported to be  free of harmful bacteria.
+A BOIL WATER ADVISORY has been issued for the following areas:  Winchester Rd. from Duck Ware Road to Calloway's creek, Duck Ware road, Coal Wash Road, Hughes Lane, Beth Drive, Engineer Drive, Engineer Drive, Landfill Road, and Patriot Drive.
+All customers in these areas are to bring all water to a rolling boil before consuming.
 We apologize for any inconvenience.